emads22/MoodWave/README.md

 2. Open your web browser and navigate to the local URL provided by Streamlit to interact with the application.
 3. Upload an audio file of `WAV format` and click the `Analyze Mood` button to view the mood analysis.

+- **Note**:
+Some sample WAV audio files are included in `/assets/audios` for testing and demonstration.

 ## Contributing
 Contributions are welcome!
 Here are some ways you can contribute to the project: